 color by a range of an attribute's numeric values. (e.g. acres, price, etc. )

 The type of attribute will determine how we can color the data.
-If the attribute data contains alpha values then you will be able to color by individual attribute value or static coloring.
-If the attribute contains numeric values only (especially a large variety of them) then you will be using the range coloring.
+If the attribute data contains alpha values then you will be able to color by individual attribute value or

+First let's go over the Static Coloring.
 Earlier I made sure that I had entered 2 different statuses before saving the forms.
 This is an area where I can take advantage of what I entered.

-If I select Status from the drop-down, a pencil icon will appear next to it meaning that I have different attributes to set up a style for.
+Status from the drop-down, a pencil icon will appear next to it meaning that I have different attributes to set up a style for.

 Click on the pencil icon and a list will appear that includes all of the items in the status list.
 The Type of coloring will be locked on Static Coloring since the values of the "Status" attribute contain letters and not just numbers.